icornelius/plain-text-tutorials/essay-revision-tutorial.md

 Move your cited items into the new folder.

 (@csljson) Right-click the folder containing your cited items, then select "Export Collection."
-In the pop-up window, select "CSL JSON."
+In the pop-up window, select "Better CSL JSON" and check the box for "Keep updated."
-Save the file as `cited-items.json` (or something similar), within the same directory that holds your Markdown file.[^Better]
+Save the file as `cited-items.json` (or something similar), within the same directory that holds your Markdown file.

-[^Better]: If you adopt plain text workflows for your future writing, you will want [Better BibTeX for Zotero](https://retorque.re/zotero-better-bibtex/installation/index.html), a plugin that improves Zotero's generation of citation keys and export of bibliographic data.

 (@) Commit `cited-items.json` to your repository as in (@commit).